Osijek Campaign

 Osijek Campaign of 1685 was a successful Habsburg-Croatian raid towards the town of Osijek in Ottoman held Slavonia.
-Although the campaign inside enemy territory ended in a tactical victory for Habsburg-Croatian troops, James Leslie - the general in charge, decided for a tactical withdrawal after reaching Osijek and defeating one Ottoman army there, because he lacked sufficient heavy weapons to besiege Osijek's main fort.
+Although the campaign inside enemy territory ended in a tactical victory for Habsburg-Croatian troops, James Leslie, the commander in charge, decided for a tactical withdrawal after reaching Osijek and defeating one Ottoman army there, because he lacked sufficient heavy weapons to besiege Osijek's main fort.

 Prelude

 After the Ottoman Empire attempted to besiege Vienna in 1683 and failed, the Holy League was formed, and allied Christian powers decided to begin the Great Turkish War against the Ottoman Empire.
-In the Croatian-Slavonian theater of operations, the army of the Croatian ban (viceroy), commanded by general James Leslie, (a Scotsman in service of Habsburg Imperial Army) successfully captured the town of Virovitica in 1684 and turned it into an outpost for further incursions inside Slavonia.
+In the Croatian-Slavonian theatre of operations, the army of the Croatian ban (viceroy), commanded by James Leslie, a Scotsman and 26th Baron of Balquain in the service of the Habsburg Imperial Army successfully captured the town of Virovitica in 1684 and turned it into an outpost for further incursions inside Slavonia.

 In August 1685, Leslie again assembled his army and began another campaign, this time deeper inside Ottoman-held Slavonia.

 The Incursion

 After capturing Virovitica in 1684, in August following year, the Habsburg army commanded by James Leslie set out on another incursion in Slavonia, this time reaching Osijek (Ösek).

-On August 9, Leslie's army began another thrust inside Slavonia towards Osijek.
+On 9 August Leslie's army began another thrust inside Slavonia towards Osijek.
 At a time, this Slavonian town was a vital Ottoman hub in the region and also an important crossroad that connected the roads leading from Slavonia to Hungary.
 Leslie's army, however, progressed slowly due to the scorching summer heat.
 Two days later, a vanguard of 500 cavalrymen commanded by captain Gašpar Balog attacked Miholjac, whose garrison quickly surrendered to Balog.
 He then captured prisoners shut inside a tower and assigned 300 soldiers to guard them.

-On August 12, the main army under Leslie's command reached Karašica river, where they encamped.
-At 10 in the morning, the vanguard informed Leslie of Ottoman troops marching out from Osijek and heading towards them, so Leslie prepared maneuvers.
+On 12 August the main army under Leslie's command reached Karašica river, where they encamped.
+At 10 in the morning, the vanguard informed Leslie of Ottoman troops marching out from Osijek and heading towards them, so Leslie prepared manoeuvres.
 He instructed his men to fire their cannons and march in different directions to make it look as if they were larger in number than they really were.
-In the meantime, Leslie learned from a peasant that a few days ago, Ottoman troops had indeed marched out from Osijek to Valpovo.
+In the meantime, had Leslie learned from a peasant that a few days previously Ottoman troops had indeed marched out from Osijek to Valpovo.
 Still, when they found out about the presence of Leslie's army, they pulled back across the Karašica river.

 Not wanting to allow the Ottomans to burn down any bridge across the Karašica river, the cavalrymen of the Croatian vanguard charged at the Turks and inflicted losses on them.
 In this bloody skirmish Ivanić, captain Stjepan Patačić and dozens of other men were killed.
 However, the Ottomans ultimately withdrew behind the safety of the Osijek walls.